MHBalsmeier/GAME_archived/README.md

 * a nesting option
 * ocean dynamics and physics

-## What I would do differently if I developed the model again

-I only have my free time to do NWP model development, and this model architecture requires much more.
-Therefore I do not continue the work on this model.
-However, these are the two most important things I would change immediately if I had time or if I could develop the model again:

-* I would use the potential temperature as a prognostic variable and not the entropy.
-This is because the potential temperature is not less fundamental than the entropy and has an easier Poisson bracket structure in an ideal gas.
-* I would introduce a hydrostatic background state to achieve more stability in terrain following coordinates, which is necessary for realistic NWP scenarios.
-This diminishes the self-consistency properties of the Poisson brackets a bit, but this is true only for the spatial discretization.
-Through the decreased truncation errors in the horizontal gradients, however, the accuracy and possibly even the self-consistency will be increased by a hydrostatic background state when looking at the combination of spatial and temporal discretization.

 ## Documents

 ### Scientific derivations

-The derivations of both the continuous equations as well as of the discretization techniques can be found in my textbook on theoretical meteorology (in German): [Kompendium Theoretische Meteorologie](https://raw.githubusercontent.com/MHBalsmeier/kompendium/master/kompendium.pdf).
+The derivations of both the continuous equations as well as of the discretization techniques can be found in my textbook on theoretical meteorology (in German): [Kompendium Theoretische Meteorologie](https://raw.githubusercontent.com/MHBalsmeier/kompendium/main/kompendium.pdf).
 The most fundamental numerical techniques have firstly been published in the literature cited below.

 ### Documentation